Hypatima pentagonia

 Hypatima pentagonia is a moth in the family Gelechiidae.
 It was described by Kyu-Tek Park and Margarita Gennadievna Ponomarenko in 1999.
 It is found in Thailand.

 The length of the forewings is about 15 mm.
-The forewings are yellowish white, densely speckled with brown scales and with a small, dark brown, triangular median costal patch, with two yellowish white stripes before it and six similar stripes beyond it along the costa to the apex.
-The hindwings are grey.
+The forewings are yellowish white, densely speckled with brown scales.

-Etymologly
+Etymology

 The species name refers to the shape of the abdomen's eighth tergite and is derived from Greek pente (meaning five) and gonia (meaning angle).